marcusyip/es-go/README.md

 | Data knowledge | Postgresql does not have knowledge on JSON or JSONB columns |

 ### es-go libraray
 - the event data (Diff based data) as the source of truth.
-Transform and aggregate events to projection (Latest State data)
+Transform and aggregate events to projection (Latest state data)
 - Application System has the knowledge on data schema, but database does not have knowledge

 ## How to run test